galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-SPICA/tutorial.md

 # Get the data

-The tutorial starts from `melanoma_roi.spatialdata.zip`, a SpatialData archive holding the window and everything that goes with it: the morphology image, the cell and nucleus segmentation masks, the decoded transcripts, and an expression table with one row per segmented cell.
+The tutorial starts from `melanoma_roi.spatialdata.zip`, a SpatialData Object  holding the window and everything that goes with it: the morphology image, the cell and nucleus segmentation masks, the decoded transcripts, and an expression table with one row per segmented cell.
 SpatialData was designed to keep exactly this kind of multi-modal output together in one object, with every element aligned to a